Valthion/Mikrotik-Capsman-WebUI/README.md

 ### PREREQUISITES:
 1. PHP v7
 2. MikroTik Devices that supports WiFi and CapsMan
-3. Web server with MySQL (XAMPP Recomemended)
+3. Web server with MySQL (XAMPP Recomemended).
+Database included but feel free to make one.

 ### HOW TO INSTALL:
 1. Configure your CapsMan.
 Make sure your CapsMan master interface already set up including the RouterOS API and user access (Grant full access).